 For more information about the most important reef tank aquarium water parameters, check out one of my most popular articles here.

-The key with keeping water parameters in the right range is to start with a high quality salt mix.
+The key to keeping water parameters in the right range is to start with a high-quality salt mix.
 You can read a review of a few of the most popular salt mixes here.

 Troubleshooting problems: zoanthids not opening